krebs/writeups/content/posts/be_a_robot.markdown

     End of assembler dump.

 Too bad we cannot directly prepare the stack with our provided text to supply a string which then can be executed.

-To be clear: we currently only control eip, not the whole stack.
+To be clear: we currently only control `eip`, not the `esp`.
 ROP to the rescue!

 This is how our stack must look like for a successful exploit: